diefenbecker/opencistern/README.md

 If the "WLAN cistern" access point is still visible, the connection to the home WLAN was not successful.
 Then carry out the above steps again.

+## More information

+More information about installation etc. can be found on http://blog.bubux.de/fuellstandmessung-der-zisterne-mittels-esp8266-nodemcu-und-ultraschallsensor/.
+There are several articles that deal with the topic.

 ## Use own api

 The measured data can be sent to your own interface via http post.
 A configurable URL is called and the values for the distance and the level in the variables are _abstand and _fuellstand transferred.
 Example: http://server:port/path_to_own_api?abs=_abstand&hoehe=_fuellstand